utking/directory_snapshot/README.md

 // create snapshot for a current directory
 $ node index.js ./

+// compare a snapshot for a current directory with a previously create one
+$ node index.js ./ -c

-// create snapshot for a current directory in a single-listing mode
+// create snapshot for a current directory in a separate-listing mode
 $ node index.js ./ -s

 ```